Hendrix-CS/csci235/projects/build_program_robot.md

 Note that if we were to choose to wire these pins differently, we would want to redefine our constants accordingly.

-Next, we create two `enum` types: one to enumerate the motors, and the other to enumerate the spin directions:
+Next, we create an `enum` type to enumerate the motors:

 ```
 enum motor {
   A, B
-};

-enum spindir {
-  FORWARD, REVERSE
 };
 ```